frank26080115/OpenMV-Astrophotography-Gear/README.md

 Rifle scopes don't have this problem, the crosshairs of a rifle scope would stay on target no matter where your eye is.
 But a good rifle scope would cost as much as just one of these mounts, as it requires many more lenses.

 When I encountered the parallax effect in my polar-scope, I asked the internet community if it was a defective scope.
-I complained that it's not possible to be accurate if it has a parallax effect of the reticule.
+I complained that it's not possible to be accurate if it has a parallax effect of the reticle.
 People told me that it's supposed to be simply "good enough" for wide angle astrophotography, and telescope users can just nudge their telescopes.
 If I really wanted high precision, there are digital cameras that can help me polar-align.
 You attach the camera to your mount/tracker, calibrate it, point it roughly at Polaris, and they'll tell you how to adjust your mount to achieve polar-alignment.

 I researched into these cameras.
 There are two popular ones on the market right now.